What We Do

 All staff in our department are licensed professionals who are not required to report instances of sexual misconduct to Ohio University's University Equity & Civil Rights Compliance (Title IX), law enforcement or any other investigating body.
 This means that you can speak with an advocate about your experience(s) without it automatically being reported.
 The advocate will, however, inform you of your reporting options and assist you with the reporting process, should you wish to report the incident(s) yourself.

 SAP advocates are trained to provide a supportive environment for survivors.
 When you meet with an advocate you can expect to be believed and validated.
 Advocates can provide support to you regardless of whether you choose to report incident(s) to Title IX and/or law enforcement.

 Crisis Intervention & Advocacy Services:

 The Survivor Advocacy Program (SAP) provides immediate crisis intervention and advocacy services to all student survivors of Ohio University and the people in their lives who have been impacted by the trauma.

 After Hours Hotline:

 We recognize that you will sometimes have time-sensitive requests during evenings and weekends when the Survivor Advocacy Program office is not open.
-SAP advocates are available after hours and on the weekends to respond to urgent requests via our hotline.
-If you have a time-sensitive request, please call our hotline (740-597-SAFE (7233).
+When classes are in session (i.e. not during Winter break), SAP advocates are available after hours and on the weekends to respond to urgent requests via our hotline.
+If you have a time-sensitive request, please call our hotline 740-597-SAFE (7233).
 If an advocate doesn't answer, please leave a message that includes your name, your request, and a safe number we can use to call you back.
 An advocate will return your call as soon as possible.
-You may also email an explanation of the request/need email@example.com and a SAP advocate will return your message as soon as possible.
+If you are experiencing an emergency, call 911.

 SAP advocates for survivor-centered, trauma-informed policies and processes within our campus and community.
 In addition, a variety of individual advocacy services are available through SAP including, but not limited to: